heptarch/heptarch.github.io/lab/bell.md

 having to pay them!
 </span>

-In this small-scale, distributed setting, having a grand hierarchy doesn't make much sense.
-But somebody does need to take responsibility for coordinating different strands of research, like an orchestra conductor (*management*); somebody good at communicating, and with a big picture sense of the problem domain so the rest of the team can stick to the research question/s (*separation*).
-Finally,
+In this small-scale, distributed setting, having a grand managerial hierarchy doesn't make much sense.
+But somebody should take responsibility for coordinating different strands of research to ensure that, like an orchestra conductor, the voices harmonize (*management*).
+Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a big picture sense of the problem domain (*separation*)